Mythologos/PILA-Code/README.md

 ## Citations

-To cite this repository, please use to the following paper's citation:
+To cite this repository, please use the following paper's citation:

 ```bibtex
 @inproceedings{bothwellPILA2024,